ueberdosis/tiptap/README.md

       // there are some props available
       // `node` is a Prosemirror Node Object
       // `updateAttrs` is a function to update attributes defined in `schema`
-      // `editable` is the global editor prop whether the content can be edited
+      // `view` is the ProseMirror view instance
       // `options` is an array of your extension options
       // `selected`
-      props: ['node', 'updateAttrs', 'editable'],
+      props: ['node', 'updateAttrs', 'view'],
       computed: {
         src: {
           get() {